Elective Share: Know Your Options If Your Spouse Disinherits You

 Who Requires Spousal Elective Share?

 Spousal disinheritance can occur deliberately or due to an oversight or accident.
 Marriages involving blended families or those that happen later in life may result in the person desiring to leave all of their money and property to their children from a previous relationship.
 Sometimes, they forgot to update the old will or just hadn’t done so at the time of their death.
+That way, they are effectively disinheriting their surviving spouse.

 Why Some Disinherited Spouses Do Not Get Anything